AtlasDevLabs/currentlytalking/README.md

 # Currently Talking

-this script was made due to using resources like PMA-voice and resources that require you to remove vMenus default voice chat options
+This script was created as a result of use tools like as PMA-voice and other voice chat scripts that needs the default voice chat settings in vMenu to be disabled.

 # Optimization